CrazyChaoz/tflite-rs/README.md

 This fork is tested with
 - tensorflow `v2.20.0`

+And either of the following methods to provide the TensorFlow Lite library:
 - a prebuilt `libtensorflow-lite.so` via `nixpkgs`
-- a bazel build of TensorFlow Lite via `build.rs`
+- a `bazel` build of TensorFlow Lite via `build.rs`

 For a working example check out the nix devshell using `nix develop`